An Important Community Message

 This week (14-20 September 2015) marks National Stroke Week in Australia.
 And why this is important to me is because about seven weeks ago I had a stroke.

 At only 30 years old, I was floored when my radiologist gave me that diagnosis around 12 days after I passed out and woke up an hour later in the emergency department at St Vincent’s hospital.
 So this whole stroke thing has quickly become a big deal to me, and my loved ones.
-Thankfully for me, my stroke was rather minor (usually called a TIA), and you would have no idea that I’ve had a stroke if you look at me.
+Thankfully for me, my stroke miraculously caused no significant impairments and you would have no idea that I’ve had a stroke if you look at me.
 I am incredibly lucky.

 However, since then I have wondered why a “perfectly healthy” 30 year old would have a stroke; reflected on life with a perspective usually reserved for people much older than me; and adjust to a ‘new normal’ life.